Ancaster Village is one of the most unique districts in Canada…

 20. Roussseau House

 Roussseau House was built in 1838 by George Brock Rousseau, grandson of Jean Baptiste Rousseau.
 Renowned Canadian Artist Frank Panabaker lived here from 1939 until his death.
-It is now ROUSSEAU HOUSE RESTAURANT.
+It is now the Brewers Blackbird formerly the Rousseau House Restaurant.

 21. Moore House